GilesStrong/mode_diffprog_22_challenge/README.md

     - Additionally, every Friday before the end, the current scores on a subsample of predictions will be announced.

 The dataset is available for download from [here](https://doi.org/10.5281/zenodo.6866890).
-And can be downloaded remotely using:
+And can be downloaded remotely using, e.g.:

 ```bash
 mkdir data